Foolproof Instant Pot Long-Grain Rice – Fast & Easy!

 Perfectly Cooked white long-grain rice in an Instant Pot #TexasHomesteader

-After my rice is cooked I’ll fluff it with a fork and it’s ready to serve.
-I’m delighted to see the rice is perfectly fluffy yet firm and not sticky or mushy.
-PERFECT!
+After my rice is cooked I’ll fluff it with a fork and it’s ready to be seasoned & served.
+I’m delighted to see the rice is fluffy yet firm and not sticky or mushy.

 There are several useful ways to repurpose an empty coffee can. #TexasHomesteader